mert4539/logistic_growth/README.md

 ![Q3_Rplot](https://github.com/tgbhujm/logistic_growth/assets/150151014/a8bd46da-4287-493e-8c46-f10f439b0b37)

-NOTE: The y-axis is log-transformed (as indicated by the y-axis tick marks), so that is why the exponential line appears linear.
+NOTE: The y-axis is log10-transformed (as indicated by the y-axis tick marks), so that is why the exponential line appears linear.